rafnixschaf/iota/crates/sui-framework/docs/stardust/basic_output.md

 ## Resource `BasicOutput`

 A basic output that has unlock conditions/features.
-- basic outputs with expiration unlock condition must be a shared object, since that's the only way to handle the two possible addresses that can unlock the output.
+- basic outputs with expiration_uc unlock condition must be a shared object, since that's the only way to handle the two possible addresses that can unlock the output.
 - notice that there is no <code>store</code> ability and there is no custom transfer function:
 -  you can call <code>extract_assets</code>,